cwmccann/adventofcode2023/day24/README.md

 8. The only remaining step is to search for an integer solution in the range of the solutions.

 I know there are a few ways to solve this without using sympy, and I'm planning to come back to fix this.

+## Part 2 (updated)

+I got a working matrix solution for part 2 like I did for part 1.
+It's a beast of matrix but solves it way faster then the sympy version.
+To be honest though, I'd stick with the sympy version or even try the z3 approach.
+It's much easier to reason about not nearly as picky.

 ## Challenges and Learnings